ecxai/ecxai/workshop-2023.md

 # Workshop on Evolutionary Computing and Explainable AI 2023
 ## Description

-The workshop will be held at the GECCO conference in Lisbon, Portugal, 15-19 July 2023.
-Precise timing still to be confirmed.
+The workshop will be held 2-3:50pm on 16 July 2023, at the GECCO conference in Lisbon, Portugal, 15-19 July 2023.

 ## Programme